dimialexmost/your_time_tracker/README.md

 To install the application, download the exe file from the link [https://github.com/dimialexmost/your_time_tracker/tree/main/dist]

-***When you launch an application, the antivirus may warn you about the danger.
+***When you launch an application, the antivirus may warn you about the threat.
     This happens because the your_time_tracker has the function of launching another program from its interface.When you launch an application, the antivirus may warn you about the danger.***